tact-lang/jetton/dev-docs/SPEC.md

 });
 ```

-Our implementation does exactly this: ignores the `ton_amount` field and uses the send mode 64 (`SendRemainingValue `).
+In our Jetton implementations we decided to remove `ton_amount` field from mint message and use the send mode 64 (`SendRemainingValue `) instead.
 Given `excesses`, this approach seems preferable and easier to follow both for users and developers.